 Admire the magnificent Christmas tree in Trafalgar Square, which is decorated in traditional Norwegian style and stands tall in the iconic square over the festive season.

 What is the story behind the Trafalgar Square Christmas tree?

 The giant Norwegian spruce has been an annual gift to London from the people of Norway since 1947, in recognition of Britain’s support during the Second World War.

 Each year, the tree is transported by sea from Norway in late November, and arrives in London in time for the start of the festive season.

-The tree, which stands at more than 20 metres (66 foot) tall, is illuminated with hundreds of light bulbs set in vertical strings of light, which is the traditional way Norwegians decorate their trees.
+The tree, which stands at more than 20 metres (66 feet) tall, is illuminated with hundreds of light bulbs set in vertical strings of light, which is the traditional way Norwegians decorate their trees.

 How long is the Christmas tree up in Trafalgar Square?

-Don't miss the lighting of the famous Christmas tree, which normally happens in early December.
+Don't miss the lighting of the famous Christmas tree, which happens in early December.
 There is also usually a blessing of the crib ceremony, which features a torchlit procession and music from St Martin-in-the-Fields church.

 While it's there, you can enjoy carols around the Christmas tree with a series of carol concerts during the festive season.

 The tree is usually taken down just before the Twelfth Night of Christmas (5 January).